fastify/fastify/docs/Reference/Reply.md

 ### .trailer(key, function)
 <a id="trailer"></a>

 Sets a response trailer.
-Trailer usually used when you want some header that require heavy resources to be sent after the `data`, for example `Server-Timing`, `Etag`.
-It can ensure the client get the response data as soon as possible.
+Trailer is usually used when you need a header that requires heavy resources to be sent after the `data`, for example, `Server-Timing` and `Etag`.
+It can ensure the client receives the response data as soon as possible.

 *Note: The header `Transfer-Encoding: chunked` will be added once you use the trailer.
-It is a hard requipment for using trailer in Node.js.*
+It is a hard requirement for using trailer in Node.js.*

 *Note: Currently, the computation function only supports synchronous function.
 That means `async-await` and `promise` are not supported.*